darktable-org/dtdocs/content/module-reference/processing-modules/watermark.md

 You can also use bitmap (PNG) images.

-The SVG processor in darktable can also substitute strings within an SVG document, allowing image-dependent information to be included in the watermark.
+The SVG processor in Ansel can also substitute strings within an SVG document, allowing image-dependent information to be included in the watermark.

-User-designed watermarks should be placed into the directory `$HOME/.config/darktable/watermarks`.
+User-designed watermarks should be placed into the directory `$HOME/.config/Ansel/watermarks`.
 Once in place, use the reload button update the list of available watermarks.

 The following is a list of variable strings that are supported for substitution within an SVG document.